Model Profiles in NVIDIA NIM for LLMs#

-A NIM Model profile defines two things – what model engines NIM can use, and what criteria NIM should use to choose those engines.
+A NIM model profile defines two things – what runtime the NIM uses, and what criteria NIM should use to choose those engines.
 Unique strings based on a hash of the profile contents identify each profile.

 NVIDIA provides optimized model profiles for popular data-center GPU models, different GPU counts, and specific numeric precisions.
-The optimized model profiles have model-specific and hardware-specific optimizations to improve the performance of the model.
-NIM for LLMs downloads pre-compiled TensorRT-LLM engines for optimized profiles.
+For LLM-specific NIMs with NVIDIA validated models, the optimized model profiles have model-specific and hardware-specific optimizations to improve the performance of the model.
+LLM-specific NIMs download pre-compiled TensorRT-LLM engines for optimized profiles.
 There may be several different valid optimized model profiles for a given system, in which case you can select a profile at deployment time by following the steps in Profile Selection.
-If the user does not manually select a profile at deployment time, NIM will choose a profile automatically according to the rules laid out in Automatic Profile Selection.
+If you do not manually select a profile at deployment time, NIM will choose a profile automatically according to the rules laid out in Automatic Profile Selection.

 NVIDIA also provides generic model profiles that operate with any NVIDIA GPU (or set of GPUs) with sufficient memory capacity.
 Generic model profiles can be identified by the presence of local_build